-2. Fast oxidation.
-This is a less common pattern seen with bipolar disorder.
+Fast oxidation bipolar disorder.
+This is a more rare type of bipolar disorder.
 In this condition, the thyroid and adrenal glands are overactive for some reason.
 In most adults, the reason is the presence of metals that are either toxic or in a toxic form, such as copper, iron, manganese, aluminum and others.

 Fast oxidation can be associated with both mania and depression.
 The mania is due to an excessively fast rate of metabolism.
 The depression is due to a feeling of being out of control, unhappy and sometimes is a direct effect of a toxic metal or chemical on the brain.

-WHY DO THE EPISODES OR CYCLES IN BIPOLAR DISORDER OCCUR AND ALTERNATE?
+WHY DO THE CYCLES IN BIPOLAR DISORDER OCCUR AND ALTERNATE?